 - Also, if you’re relocating for work, you could ask your employer about paying for your moving costs.
 It is not unusual in these circumstances for your employer to pay for the movers and even temporary housing until you find your permanent new home.

 What matters most when considering these unexpected closing costs in Philadelphia is the big picture.
 What are your specific situation and motivation to sell?
 Is time critical?

 If you’re selling an investment property but have a pre-payment penalty, can you hold out until that penalty period expires?
 If not, maybe you can collect the resources to do a 1031 Exchange and save on the capital gains tax.

 If you’re selling your home, have you lived there at least 2 years out of 5?
 If not, can you move back for the next 6 months, or whatever time is still needed, to meet the 2-Out-of-5-Year Rule?
-Click here to learn more about how we buy houses in Philadelphia.
-We cover the closing costs on most transactions that we facilitate!
+We buy homes throughout Philly while making it affordable for you, the homeowner.
+Our company covers seller closing costs on the transactions that we facilitate!

 We pay for seller closing costs when you work with us on your home sale!